 The University of North Alabama is committed to making a positive impact on its community locally, regionally, and globally.
-However, it is expected that there may be occasions upon which members of the public feel it necessary to make the University aware of a complaint about a matter related to the University.
+However, it is expected that there may be occasions upon which members of the public feel it is necessary to make the University aware of a complaint about a matter related to the University.
 Members of the public who make a complaint should be assured that the University will earnestly and promptly seek resolution of complaints.

-Informal complaints should first be made with the University office or department that is most relevant to the complaint.
+Informal complaints should first be made with the university office or department that is most relevant to the complaint.
 Any office or department receiving a complaint should seek resolution of the complaint in a timely manner.
 If, after seeking remedy on an informal basis, the complaining party feels the complaint has not been satisfactorily addressed, he/she may make a formal complaint through the Office of the Vice President for Academic Affairs and Provost using the following guidelines:

 A written or electronic complaint should be prepared providing: